Est. 1898 · Weatherford, Texas

 The Cattle King of Texas

-The years after the Civil War nearly broke him — an accidental gunshot wound sidelined him for a year and gutted the cattle business.
-He rebuilt it on two good deals: 300 steers sold to a Jefferson packery for $35 a head in gold, then herds driven to Kansas City fetching up to $42 a head.
+The years after the Civil War nearly broke him.
+An accidental gunshot wound sidelined him for a year and gutted the cattle business.
+He rebuilt it on two good deals: steers sold to a Jefferson packery for gold, then herds driven to Kansas City.
 By 1873 he'd founded C.C.
 Slaughter and Company and moved his family to Dallas.

-By 1906, Slaughter owned over a million acres and 40,000 head of cattle — one of the largest individual landholders in the country, and the name everyone in West Texas ranching knew.
+By 1906, Slaughter owned over a million acres and 40,000 head of cattle.
+He was one of the largest individual landholders in the country, and the name everyone in West Texas ranching knew.

 EIGHT DAYS BY COACH